The Art of Speaker Design

 Magnetic-planars have a lower BL product than conventional direct-radiators as a result of the much wider pole-to-pole magnet spacing and the shorter length of wire immersed in the magnetic field.
 Diaphragm damping is mostly provided by the air load, and very little comes from the amplifier.
 In electrical terms, it is very loosely coupled the amplifier, which is why the impedance curve is resistive (if the BL-product were any higher, you'd see the typical reactive up-and-down impedance curve exhibited by conventional drivers).

-Although a resistive load is great for the amplifier, it’s not too great for the driver.
+Although a resistive load is great for the amplifier, its not too great for the driver.
 Drivers are naturally reactive, since all of them are bandpass filters with a bandpass much narrower than the full-range amplifier that drives it.
 Since the amplifier is driving the band-reject region, a tightly-coupled driver will present a load that looks like a filter ... this is the starting point of Theile/Small theory.
 The only way to have the amplifier see a resistive load is: design complex pseudo-crossovers that are the inverse (conjugate) of the total speaker load, or use drivers that have very loose magnetic coupling.

 The idea that a perfect loudspeaker would present an amplifier with a resistive load is a marketing myth.
 This myth would only come true if some genius could design a single driver with a working bandwidth of, say, 10Hz to 100kHz.
 If such a wonder driver were available, who would care about the amplifier load?